“Wine, even for the investor or collector, is not just a holder of wealth. It’s a holder of dreams.”

 - Get other people excited about what you like and share your passion.
 It’s contagious and will likely lead to your friends enjoying what you enjoy.
 The opposite can be dicey – just because a magazine writer gets excited by 1997 California Cabs doesn’t mean you need cases of it.

 To close out, one final takeaway on “blue-chip” wines.
 They’re consistent and they last.
 They’re predictable.
-However, I’m also reminded of a lesson I learned in corporate finance: there is no arbitrage!
-The market predicts how the wine will go up in value and prices it today already expecting that change.
-So, yes, you can make money…but unless you know something that the market doesn’t, you’re not going to make much.
+However, remember (especially with today’s en primeur system): the market predicts how the wine will go up in value and prices it today already expecting that change.
+So, yes, you can make money…but unless you know something that the market doesn’t (and you have the means to store it perfectly and guarantee provenance), you’re not going to make much.
 Perhaps this quote from the tasting, which I’ve heard before in various iterations, sums up the investment in wine, as well as wine-lovers obsession with the stuff.
 “Wine…is always moving ahead of you.”